Radius of Convergence and Interval of Convergence Calculator

 What is the difference between radius and interval of convergence?

-The radius R is a single number representing distance from center.
-The interval of convergence is the actual set of x-values where the series converges, written in interval notation like (a-R, a+R), [a-R, a+R], etc. The interval accounts for endpoint behavior; the radius does not.
+The radius of convergence R is a single non-negative number representing the distance from the center where convergence is guaranteed.
+The interval of convergence is the actual set of x-values where the series converges, written in interval notation like (a-R, a+R) or [a-R, a+R].
+The interval accounts for endpoint behavior while the radius does not.

 Can the radius of convergence be zero or infinity?

 Yes to both.
-R = 0 means the series only converges at the center point (like Σn!xⁿ).
-R = ∞ means the series converges for all real numbers (like the exponential series Σxⁿ/n!).
-These are edge cases but occur with common functions.
+A radius of R = 0 means the series converges only at the center point, which happens with series like the sum of n! times x^n.
+A radius of R = infinity means the series converges for all real numbers, which occurs with entire functions like e^x = sum of x^n/n!.
+These are edge cases but they appear frequently in coursework.